 - Make a batch.
 Bite-sized treats containing chia seeds or flax, plus cacao, balance blood sugar levels and satisfy your hunger.

 Fructose In Fruit

 Enjoy low fructose fruits such as berries, oranges , grapefruit, apples, and pears.
-Avoid foods containing high amounts of fructose such as sucrose, honey, fruit juices, dried fruit, soft and sports drinks, and bananas.
+Avoid foods containing high amounts of fructose such as sucrose, honey, fruit juices, dried fruit, sports drinks, and bananas.
 For example, while a banana with almond butter can be perfectly healthy, a banana smoothie with honey and dates is likely too much fructose for one meal.